softwaremill/bootzooka/README.md

 * web server: right now Jetty is integrated with the project, you can start it from the sbt console with: _container:start_

 There are two implementations of storage - in-memory and mongo - you must install MongoDB and start it before starting the application (when started with run.sh/run.bat the in-memory storage is used)

+## How to configure

+All configuration should be stored in _application.conf_ file.
+Please check _application.conf.template_ to see what values are needed.

+* To have Amazon SQS running you have to provide AWSAccessKeyId, SecretAccessKey and name of existing queue defined on your AWS account.
+* To have e-mail sender working please provide smtp details (host, port, password, username).
+For smtp service working on localhost please comment smtpUsername key so EmailSender will know that he should use not secured smtp service.

+_application.conf_ file should be placed next to _application.conf.template_

 ### Useful sbt commands